An Auditor’s Best Practices in Issuing a Major Nonconformity

 From the opening meeting through the audit and closing meeting, the author describes an auditor’s best practices in issuing a major nonconformity.

-ISO 19011:2011 is the official guidance document for auditors of Quality Management Systems.
+ISO 19011:2011 is the official guidance document for auditors of Quality Management Systems, and ISO 13485 is the quality system standard for medical device manufacturers.
 Section 6.4.2 of this Standard explains best practices for an opening meeting.
 The last five items in this section are critical to preparing the client for potential nonconformities:

 - Method of reporting audit findings, including grading, if any